In advertising, we write like we talk. It's conversational. Brief. To the point.

 Ads begin with a concept or "creative strategy."
 Then comes a headline.
 It's not too hard to write a good headline.

 But good is not what we want!
 We want GREAT.
-And so we come to the horrible truth which separates the real copywriters from the flakes: How many headlines do you have to write to get one great one?
-Maybe 200.
+And so we come to the horrible truth which separates the real copywriters from the fakes: How many headlines do you have to write to get one great one?
+Sometimes, maybe 200.
 Sometimes less.
 Amateurs often say, "Well, if you're good, it shouldn't take 200 versions."
 Tisk.
 Tisk.
 Writing a vast number of headlines is exactly how the pros do it.
 And we do it that way, because it works.
+We take pride in doing the best we can do.
+And we are not lasy.